All Products

 public static void main(String[] args) {

-// Cluster endpoint, port, and database name
+// The endpoint, port, and name of the database to connect to.

 String url = "jdbc:mysql://<HOST>:3306/<DATABASE>?useSSL=false&serverTimezone=UTC";